Medona-Jugi-P/PneumoniaClassification/README.md

 4. **Image Preprocessing and Prediction**: The uploaded image is preprocessed and passed through the CNN model for prediction.
 5. **Display Predictions**: The application displays the prediction result on the web interface.

+## Deployment

+The project is deployed and accessible at: [Pneumonia Classification Web App](https://pneumoniaclassification.onrender.com)

 ## Conclusion

 The developed application provides an accessible and user-friendly way for medical professionals and users to quickly assess chest X-ray images for pneumonia.
 By leveraging deep learning techniques and web technologies, this project demonstrates the potential of AI-driven tools in medical diagnosis.
 The application can aid in identifying pneumonia cases earlier, potentially leading to faster medical interventions and improved patient outcomes.